finite-element/finite-element-course/doc/source/implementation.rst

    them to GitHub.
 #.
 Execute the following commands::

-   git checkout master
-   git pull upstream master
-   git checkout implementation
-   git pull
+   git checkout master          # Switch to the master branch. git pull upstream master     # Update from the main repository. git push                     # Push the updated master branch to GitHub. git checkout implementation  # Switch back to the implementation branch. git merge master             # Merge the new changes from master into implementation. git push                     # Push the updated implementation branch to GitHub.

 Skeleton code documentation
 ---------------------------